-For example, the leader of the community may assign a few members to become the discussion facilitator, secretary, photo editors, social secretary, or link mavens.
+For example, the leader of the community may assign a few members to become the discussion facilitator, secretary, photo editor, social secretary, or link mavens.

 By designating tasks, it’s easier for leaders to focus on building the community and improving its strategies.
 Leaders can monitor the progress of members through the app’s highly interactive interface.

-Price: You can use it for free or avail their premium (around £8 per member) or enterprise package if you wish to access more advanced customisation features.
+Price: You can use it for free or avail of their premium (around £8 per member) or enterprise package if you wish to access more advanced customization features.

-Trello is a Kanban project management tool that communities of practices can potentially use.
+Trello is a Kanban project management tool that communities of practice can potentially use.